ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop2.md

 ![](workshop2_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

+This plot looks very different than the previous one, but it doesn’t look much more informative.
+For all three children, the lines are very volatile with no clear trends over time.
+But if we compare the children, we see that up to the age of 50 months, Adam has a higher share of unique special words than Sarah, which is similar to the previous finding that in that age perid Adam also has a higher share of valid words.

 Both of these methods have the limitation that we restrict the definition of common words to the 500 most common words.
 According to Linguisystems Milestones Guide the typical vocabulary size of a 5-year-old is between 2200-2500.
 So our definition of common words is quite restrictive, and we might miss some words that are common in the context of the children’s environment.
+These differences in environment might also explain the large fluctuations between transcript recordings.
 Of course, you can always look for a more extensive list of common words, or even create your own list based on the data you have.
 You can try to redefine the list of common words, rerun the analysis. and see if the results change.

 # Conclusion